A1S25/frontend-ecommerce/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-"All visual of the ecommerce website on image portal ( https://github.com/A1S25/frontend-ecommerce/blob/master/image ) "
+"All visual of the ecommerce website on image folder ( https://github.com/A1S25/frontend-ecommerce/blob/master/image ) "